The Sleep of Reason Produces Monsters: Goya and satire

 Goya's print has sometimes been interpreted in the context of satire.
-During the late eighteenth and early nineteenth century in Spain, Goya's paintings and etchings combined artistic innovation with social criticism to create visually-satirical works.
+During the late 18th and early 19th century in Spain, his paintings and etchings combined artistic innovation with social criticism to create visually satirical works.
 Goya created numerous portraits of Spanish royalty that were quite realistic, and completed these portraits with jarring social commentary that marked a departure from the practice of painting royal figures with sensational opulence and splendor.

-Los Caprichos, Goya's set of 80 aquatints that were published in the year 1799, revealed and emphasized the innumerable flaws that human beings inherently possess.
-The series of works as a whole deals with the uniquely-human vices of "...vanity, greed, superstition, promiscuity and delusion".
-Particularly, 'The Sleep of Reason Produces Monsters' exhibits (quite literally) the treacherous lengths of human irrationality, and the implications of excessive illogicality without the counterbalance of reason.
-The remainder of the aquatints featured in Los Caprichos incorporated contentious subjects including marriage, prostitution, the law, and the Church; some of these works featured specific and targeted political satire, implying Goya's dismay at the developments of Spanish political life.
-Goya supplemented these works with caustic and sardonic captions, augmenting the overall satirical effect.
+Los Caprichos, Goya's set of 80 aquatints that were published in the year 1799, emphasize the flaws inherent in humans.
+The series as a whole deals with the vices of "vanity, greed, superstition, promiscuity and delusion".
+In this context, The Sleep of Reason Produces Monsters is a literal depiction of the treacherous lengths of human irrationality, and the implications of excessive illogicality without the counterbalance of reason.
+The other aquatints in Los Caprichos incorporate contentious subjects including marriage, prostitution, the law, and the Church; some of these works feature specific and targeted political satire, implying Goya's dismay at the developments of Spanish political life.
+Goya supplemented these works with caustic and sardonic captions, augmenting the satirical effect.

 Goya's stylistic progression up to Los Caprichos

-Goya's artistic career was initially marked by his creation of artwork for the Spanish royalty; Goya was called to Madrid to produce preliminary paintings in the form of tapestry cartoons for the Royal Tapestry Factory of Santa Barbara (Real Fábrica de Tapices de Santa Bárbara).
+Goya's artistic career was initially marked by his creation of artwork for the Spanish royalty; he was called to Madrid to produce preliminary paintings in the form of tapestry cartoons for the Royal Tapestry Factory of Santa Barbara (Real Fábrica de Tapices de Santa Bárbara).
 Goya began to produce oil-on-canvas cartoon paintings from which tapestries for the royal palaces could be made.
-According to many relevant sources of the time period, Goya displayed extraordinary skill in painting tapestry cartoons, and his talent apparently warranted the attention of the Neoclassical painter Anton Raphael Mengs.
-Some of the preliminary paintings he completed in Madrid included a series of nine hunting scenes for the dining room at the Royal Monastery of San Lorenzo del Escorial (located in the municipality of San Lorenzo del Escorial near Madrid), as well as a series of ten cartoons for tapestries in the dining room of the Royal Palace of El Pardo.
+According to many sources, these cartoons displayed extraordinary skill, and Goya's talent apparently warranted the attention of the Neoclassical painter Anton Raphael Mengs.
+Some of the preliminary paintings he completed in Madrid included a series of nine hunting scenes for the dining room at the royal monastery of El Escorial, as well as ten cartoons for tapestries in the dining room of the Royal Palace of El Pardo.

-As Goya continued to engage with members of the aristocracy, he was met with an increasing quantity of royal patronage and received commissions at a higher frequency.
-Between the years of 1785 and 1788, Goya created works that depicted executives and their families from the Bank of San Carlos (el Banco Nacional de San Carlos) in Spain.
-In 1786, Goya was appointed the official painter to King Charles III, and in 1789 he was promoted to Court Painter under Charles IV (1788–1808) who had recently ascended to the throne.
+As Goya continued to engage with members of the aristocracy, he increasing received royal patronage and commissions.
+Between 1785 and 1788, he created works depicting executives and their families from the Bank of San Carlos (el Banco Nacional de San Carlos).
+In 1786, he was appointed the official painter to King Charles III, and in 1789 he was promoted to Court Painter under Charles IV (1788–1808), who had recently ascended to the throne.